 Application Fee Waivers: The Cornell Graduate School will consider requests for fee-waivers for applicants who are experiencing financial hardship and also applicants who have participated in specific pipeline programs.
 More information on application fee waivers can be found on the application fee portion of the Graduate School web site.
 Please note: the Field of BMCB is not able to issue fee waivers.

 Recruitment Events: Top-ranked applicants being considered for an admissions offer are typically invited to campus to interview.
 Interviews are an important part of our admissions process, allowing us to interact with you and learn more about you beyond your written application.
 Should an invited applicant be unable to attend one of our in-person Recruitment Weekends, they will be invited to interview with faculty via Zoom or Skype.

 Diversity and Inclusion

-The BMCB graduate student community is a vibrant and diverse one.
-Our students come from all areas of the globe and all walks of life.
+Cornell University and the Graduate School are committed to providing a supportive and inclusive environment for all Cornell students.
+The Field of BMCB strongly supports this mission and, as a result, our graduate student community is a vibrant and diverse one.
+BMCB students come from all areas of the globe and all walks of life.
 We are committed to the equality of educational opportunity and success for all students.
-The Field actively seeks individuals from underrepresented ethnic groups and participate in many programs on campus to recruit and retain under-represented minorities and diversity students (including first-generation college students).
+The Field encourages individuals from groups who have been historically underrepresented in STEM to apply and participate in many programs on campus to recruit and retain these students and other diversity students (including first-generation college students).